SarahGrabas/Fake-News-ML-007/README.md

 ##Important before running any code
 - The 995,000_rows.csv file has not been uploaded to github, therefore the user needs to downloads this file, as it is used when running the CSV_split.ipynb file.

-Each Jyputer Notebook takes one or more of the datasets, and we will make sure to explain in depth, what the input and output of each file is.
+Each Jyputer Notebook is build so it can be run from top to buttom unless else is mention, then will make sure that it is explained how the file should be run and what the input and output of each file is.

-Below is a step by step guide for how we executed our code.

 ## Chronological order of how our files should be run